mohsinulhaq/react-popper-tooltip/migrating.md

 users moving to 4.x, and it doesn't support all the features that the hook does.
 We recommend you to switch your code to the hook.

+This version was rewritten from the scratch.
+It was fully tested but can possibly contain some regression bugs.
+Please, report any problems using the [issues link](https://github.com/mohsinulhaq/react-popper-tooltip/issues).

 ## BREAKING CHANGES

 - `closeOnReferenceHidden` has been removed.

 Instead, additional attributes `data-popper-reference-hidden` and `data-popper-escaped` were added to the tooltip container.
 They set to true if the trigger element, or the tooltip element gets out of boundaries.
-You can use them in your CSS to hide the tooltip, or the trigger when necessary.
+You can use them in your CSS to hide the tooltip or trigger when necessary.

-More information and usage examples [here](https://popper.js.org/docs/v2/modifiers/hide/).

 - `followCursor` has been removed.